PeterF1234/photocatalyst-TDDFT-benchmark/README.md

 ## Analysis

 The analysis of the database can be done using the Jupyter Notebook located in the for_analysis/ subdirectory.
+We recommend using Google Colab here and set up default file paths that work in a cloned git repository.